Futures Trading¶

 Monitor Margin Requirements

 Futures require margin, which varies by contract and broker.
-Always check your margin requirements.
+Always check your margin requirements before trading.

 Handle Trading Hours